 Getting Started With Alpha Anywhere - Build Your First Web App

 A step-by-step guide to building your first web application using Alpha Anywhere's Flying Start Genie.
-This tutorial is written for Alpha Anywhere 4.4.3.

 In this guide, Building Your First Web Application, you will build a web application with data integration that can be deployed to a website or internal intranet.
 Staring with a blank Alpha Anywhere workspace, your will use the Flying Start Genie to create an application that can perform CRUD (Create, Read, Update, Delete) operations on every table in the Northwind database.
 The application will be composed of a Tabbed UI component and several Grid components.
 The Tabbed UI component provides the user interface through which you can open the Grid components that are used to view and edit data in the Northwind database.